zhengjunyao-work/arc24/docs/modeling/Iteration_43_train_a_verifier.md

   - Maybe use an ensemble of models instead of a single model
   - I could use a bigger model, full fine-tuned
   - It's likely that a model trained in all the prediction tasks will perform better
+  - Use voting to solve ties
+  - I could make more efficient use of compute by using uncertainty and only making verifications for the predictions that are not significative different from the top prediction.

 ## TODO